Incremental Computation: What Is the Essence?

 \end{description} The resulting overall method is modular.
 The method can be fully automated because the analysis and transformations used can be conservative and fully automatic~\cite{ZhaLiu98AutoInc-ICFP}.

-The method is described in more detail in an overview paper~\cite{Liu00IncEff-HOSC} and in the last chapter of a book~\cite[Chapter 7]{Liu13book}, with references to detailed analyses and transformations for P1~\cite{LiuTei93Drv-TR,LiuTei95Inc-SCP}, P2~\cite{LiuTei95Cir-PEPM,Liu+98Scic-TOPLAS}, and P3~\cite{Liu+96Dai-POPL,Liu+01SIEC-SCP}.
-Thanks to Neil Jones, Michel Sintzoff, and others for repeated suggestions and encouragement for me to write the book, and to Olivier Danvy for inviting me to write the overview article and giving me detailed comments and suggestions for revisions.
+The method is described in more detail in an overview article~\cite{Liu00IncEff-HOSC} and in the last chapter of a book~\notnow{}\now{\citep}[Chapter 7]{Liu13book}, with references to detailed analyses and transformations for P1~\cite{LiuTei93Drv-TR,LiuTei95Inc-SCP}, P2~\cite{LiuTei95Cir-PEPM,Liu+98Scic-TOPLAS}, and P3~\cite{Liu+96Dai-POPL,Liu+01SIEC-SCP}.
+The book exists owing to repeated suggestions and encouragements from Neil Jones, Michel Sintzoff, and others, and the overview article exists owing to warm suggestions and detailed comments from Olivier Danvy.